-Diversity, Inclusion and Multicultural Education (ODIME) + LGBTQ Resources offer four trainings currently., all with separate registration processes.
+Diversity, Inclusion and Multicultural Education (ODIME) + LGBTQ Resources offer four trainings currently.
+Each one has a separate registration process.
 The four training tracks are:

 Please keep in mind that we provide resources and trainings to the entire campus.
 All workshop request must be submitted at least two (2) weeks prior to the proposed date.